Sam-Augustin/ML/README.md

 satisfy the increasing demands.The model uses SVM, Random forest and Naive Bayes algorithms to predict disease.

--NOTE that the models is trained using SVM, Random forest and Naive Bayes algorithms and turned into a pickle file "rftuned.pkl".
+-NOTE that the model is trained using SVM, Random forest and Naive Bayes algorithms and turned into a pickle file "rftuned.pkl".